 In 1953 Greta Stratton, a nurse from Madison, was driving through Nelsonville and stopped for lunch at a small diner.
 Much like Rue, she was at a place in her career where the next step was an entrepreneurial one.
 She headed back to her husband in Madison to let him know she would be starting her own nursing home in Central Wisconsin.
 After 25 years of serving the elderly, the Nelsonville Rest Home closed.

-During the 80’s a biker gang took over the estate.
+During the 80’s The Wolf Pack biker gang took over the estate.
 The house took a dark turn.
 For the next couple years the house was known for being a place to get high and get laid.
-Men in leather vest with fur tails hanging from their belts would stand out in the parking lot tossing small bones in the yard.
+Men in leather vest with fur tails hanging from their belts would stand out in the parking lot tossing bones in the yard.
 Hippies tell stories of stealing racist paraphernalia from the yard and smashing it out car doors.
 When the feds raided the complex, the owner fled down the fire escape supposedly making it free to Florida.
 Words of advice, you don’t move to a small village to lay low.